-Audio evidence is only as good as the quality of the recording; hiss, muffled sound, dips in volume and other sonic imperfections can take a high quality piece of evidential audio and render it useless.
+Audio evidence is only as good as the quality of the recording; hiss, muffled sound, dips in volume and other sonic imperfections can take a high-quality piece of evidential audio and render it useless.
 Thats why audio enhancement software can be so handy.
-Before making any audio recording that involves other people - whether they are aware they are being recorded or not - consult this guide to the legalities of surveillance equipment.
+Before making any audio recording that involves other people - whether they are aware they are being recorded or not - consult this guide on the legalities of surveillance equipment.
 It will explain exactly where you stand legally if you need to record someone.

 Before you even take your microphone out of its box, consider the environment in which you are recording.
 Heres a list of things that are bad for recording;

 Reflective surfaces - cover these or remove them.
 Take mirrors out of the room, close curtains to conceal glass and drape as much soft fabric, such as old sheets, around the place as possible.
 Record producer John Leckie, who produced Radiohead and The Stone Roses among others, famously brings in soft furnishings from his house into the studio to deaden the sound.
 Open windows - close them!
-Equipment with moving parts - Turn off air con, toilet fans and actual fans and if your computers fan is super loud, consider recording directly to a hardware-based recording device and then uploading that to your computer later.
+Equipment with moving parts - Turn off the air-con, toilet fans and actual fans and if your computers fan is super loud, consider recording directly to a hardware-based recording device and then uploading that to your computer later.

-This is a post-production job, meaning you do it after youve captured your audio.
+This is a post-production job, meaning you do it after you've captured your audio.
 Using the equaliser tool on your audio software (for more on audio software, check out our previous article on recording through a wall using a microphone), you can amplify or reduce the volume of certain frequencies.
 Unless you want to get geeky about it and learn the precise frequency of this precise audio hiss, just drag the equaliser curve around the screen until the hiss abates.

-Just as you dragged the eq curve around the screen to reduce hiss, you can do it enhance vocal frequencies; ideal for improving the clarity of someone speaking.
+Just as you dragged the eq curve around the screen to reduce hiss, you can do it enhances vocal frequencies; ideal for improving the clarity of someone speaking.
 Just be careful you dont reintroduce hiss to the recording.

-If you want to make the overall recording seem louder (note; its impossible to add volume to a recording, but you can add the perception of volume), use the on-board compression tool.
-This not only increases perceived loudness, it improves clarity.
+If you want to make the overall recording seem louder (note; its impossible to add volume to a recording, but you can add the perception of volume), use the onboard compression tool.
+This not only increases perceived loudness, but it also improves clarity.
 It boosts low signals and limits high signals so the overall mix is more consistent, making it easier to listen to and removing any horrible spikes in volume.

-Once youve got the overall sound quality the way you want it, you may wish to remove unnecessary sections or cut out key sections to add to a separate file.
+Once you've got the overall sound quality the way you want it, you may wish to remove unnecessary sections or cut out key sections to add to a separate file.
 Look for the scissors icon.
 This is the universal symbol for the trim or cut tool.
-Once youve selected the scissors, click on the audio file to select the first trim point and click again to mark the second.
+Once you've selected the scissors, click on the audio file to select the first trim point and click again to mark the second.
 Everything in between these two points will be cut.
 Then use either copy, cut or delete to perform your desired action.
-Now the sound is how you want it and youve selected and isolated the important bits, youve got some very useful audio evidence in a format thats easy to share, send and store.
+Now the sound is how you want it and you've selected and isolated the important bits, you've got some very useful audio evidence in a format thats easy to share, send and store.
 The best way to export such data is as an MP3.
 If you need better quality, export as .WAV but these can be quite large files and take longer to send.
 And remember to save as you go.